Authentication Web

 The Reporting menu contains several helpful reports.
 Browse through the available tabs to view the reports.

-• Auditing: From the Auditing tab you can track event changes in uReset .
-Click Get events for a complete list of events.
+• Auditing: From the Auditing tab you can track event changes in uReset.
+Click Get Events for a complete list of events.
 Alternatively, filter by resource, or date.
 The results will be displayed, and you can click on each event for more details.

-• Not enrolled users: From the Not enrolled users tab you can track enrollment progress by generating and exporting reports related to user enrollments.
+• Not Enrolled Users: From the Not Enrolled Users tab you can track enrollment progress by generating and exporting reports related to user enrollments.

-From the Account menu, you can add multiple domains to your Specops Authentication organization account, manage CAPTCHA settings, and manage your custom email settings.
+From the menu, you can add multiple domains to your Specops Authentication organization account, manage CAPTCHA settings, and manage your custom email settings.

 Domains